GangannagariMaheshwarReddy/Counter-App-Simple/README.md

 # Counter App

-A simple, clean, beginner-friendly React Counter Application where the counter value is displayed between the + and – buttons.
+A simple, clean, beginner-friendly Counter Application where the counter value is displayed between the + and – buttons.
 The UI is modern, responsive, and fully centered inside one container.

 🚀 Features